AdobeDocs/campaign-web.en/help/v8/email/generative-email.md

 1. Fill in the **[!UICONTROL Basic details]** for your delivery.
 Once done, click **[!UICONTROL Edit email body]**.

-1. Pick the design template that you want the Content Assistant to base the generated email on.
+1. Pick the design template that you want the AI Assistant to base the generated email on.

     You can also import an HTML file.